The Kibworth Improvement Team Committee;

 KiT liased with Kibworth C E Primary and Robert Smyth Academy, to enliven their studies and bring Kibworth’s rich history to life for the young people so they would have a better understanding of its relevance in their curriculum.
 This resulted in the primary school children creating a DVD film covering the Civil War, Victorian and Second World War periods and visits by Robert Smyth A level history students to Merton College, Oxford.

 In addition to the Heritage Lottery projects KiT have held events to raise the community spirit of the two Kibworths and Smeeton Westerby.
-The first, a street party, held in April 2011, celebrated the wedding of HRH Prince William and Katherine Middleton and started with the wedding ceremony being watched live in a packed St Wilfrid’s Church.
+The first, a street party, held in April 2011, celebrated the wedding of HRH Prince William and Katherine Middleton and started with the wedding ceremony being watched live in a full St Wilfrid’s Church.
 Afterwards, well over 1500 people packed Church Road to enjoy the live entertainment.

-The second street party on 3 June 2012 when the Kibworth Diamond Jubilee Regatta mirrored the events on the River Thames.
+The second street party on 3 June 2012, when the Kibworth Diamond Jubilee Regatta mirrored the events on the River Thames.
 The Coach & Horses Inn received international acclaim when it was transformed into a ship ‘HMS Coach and Horses‘ for the event.
-BBC TV had a crew on site all day covering the event.
+BBC East Midlands TV had a crew on site all day covering the event.
 Despite the appalling weather conditions the intrepid citizens of Kibworth came, stayed and enjoyed the event.

 Aims & Objectives